white-noise/faye/README.md

 - standardize the hierarchy of page content (i.e., how subheadings interact with info, etc.)
 - specialty pages within the library app (keep minimal: e.g., especially recommended, new)
 - medium term: separate books and authors into parent and child objects, independently groupable, assignable, etc.
+- I can also permit script in posts (safe by how they're uploaded)
+- title case should be applied to book titles, and null fields from the google books ping can be handled in populate_books
+- book categories aren't currently implemented

 ## notes
 - probably page numbers can be easily passed to individual templates for back-paging